Skip to content

 Execution Security Model

-Runbooks executes commands and shell scripts defined your Runbook directly on your local computer with the full set of environment variables present when you launched the Runbooks binary.
+Runbooks executes commands and shell scripts defined your Runbook directly on your local computer with the full set of environment variables present when you launched the Runbooks app.
 This is a mandate to take security seriously, and in this section we’ll discuss the security measures Runbooks takes to protect users.

 Runbooks implements specific techniques to make sure that you only execute “approved” code: